 - 6 diverse dining venues where friends and neighbors convene

-- Fitness center with trainers or group exercise classes
+- State-of-the-art fitness center with individual trainers or group exercise classes

 - Over 50 Member-led clubs and interest groups from painting to politics

 - Access to 2 championship golf courses, walking trails, and kayaking